Motivated by recent news, I sought scripture that relate to our treatment of foreigners, refugees, and immigrants. Here are nine passages:

 And [I] will answer, ‘… when you refused to help the least of these my brothers and sisters, you were refusing to help me.’

 And they will go away into eternal punishment ….”

-(2) Give, change the way you think, be ready to help and eager to practice hospitality
+(2) Change the way you think and be ready to help and eager to practice hospitality

 The Apostle Paul wrote a letter to Christians in Rome.
 He said: